SpartanJ/ecode/README.md

 This makes much easier to add new languages to ecode.
 There's also a helper tool that can be download from ecode repository located [here](https://github.com/SpartanJ/ecode/tree/develop/tools/data-migration/lite/language) that allows to directly export a lite language definition to the JSON file format used in ecode.
-*A minor clarification:* ecode does not currently support regex for pattern matching that it's supported by lite-xl (it might be added in the near future).

 ### Extending language definitions